ETH-PEACH-Lab/jupyterhub-docker/README.md

 3. Password is prompted: Copy and paste token

-4. To use a specific docker image built in our github organization as a docker spawner image: docker pull ghcr.io/eth-peach-lab/{GITHUB_REPO}:{TAG/BRANCH}
+4. To use a specific docker image built in our github organization as a docker spawner image: docker pull ghcr.io/eth-peach-lab/{GITHUB_REPO}:{TAG/BRANCH}. e.g., pull the puzzleme extension image: `docker pull ghcr.io/eth-peach-lab/collaborative-learning-extension-jupyter:main`

 5. (Optional) Adapt DOCKER_NOTEBOOK_IMAGE accordingly

 6. (Optional) add your username to the groups within [project_config.yml](./project_config.yaml) and / or create new groups.
 Can also be done later.

+7. Ensure `entrypoint.sh` and `oauth/addusers.sh` gets `-rwxr-xr-x` by running `chmod +x entrypoint.sh`

 ## Native Authenticator
 Works without any further configuration.